Lucyjpjones/LucyJones-resume/README.md

 ![About me contact details](assets/images/readme/US4-aboutme.png)

-- Contact details also accessible on hard copy of cv.
+- Contact details also accessible on the hard copy of cv.

 5. **View my current skills & experience**
-- 'My story' link on menu bar to access a page with my current skills and experience.
+- 'My story' link on the menu bar to access a page with my current skills and experience.

 ![My story page](assets/images/readme/US5-mystory.png)

-- This can also be found on hard copy of CV.
+- This can also be found on the hard copy of CV.

 6. **Access links to my other external social accounts**
-- At the bottom of every page there is a footer which contains links to my social platforms which is consistent throughout all pages.
+- At the bottom of each page, there is a footer which contains links to my social platforms which is consistent throughout all pages.
 ![Footer social links](assets/images/readme/US6-sociallinks.png)

 #### Validator checks